Back To Home Page

 Feel free to call us at (940)592-0181 OR Email us

 The job itself is really straight forward.
 You will split the tractor at the bell-housing.
-This is the bell shaped housing immediately behind the engine. you will need to remove all hoses, linkages, wires, etc before you start.
+This is the bell shaped housing immediately behind the engine. you will need to remove all hoses, linkages, wires, etc that are connecting the engine to the rest of the tractor before you start.
 The tractor will actually need to be in 2 separate pieces when you are done.

 You will need a jack under the front and rear end of the split.
 Determine what end will be the heaviest and put your jack under that end.
 One end will need to be able to roll away from the other so a cherry picker or even a rolling floor jack is a must.

 Remove the bolts at the bell housing after the tractor is fully supported.
-If your jack is at the wring end, the tractor halves will flop over!
+If your jack is at the wrong end, the tractor halves will flop over!
 BAD NEWS!
 Be careful.

 Once the bolts are out- the tractor should slide apart fairly easy.
 You might need to remove the drive shaft on 4wd tractor to allow the tractor to split.